finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 |string|the returned message in a Lua string or `nil` if none|
 |number|one of the `finenv.MessageResultType` constants if there is a message or `nil` if none|

 If the boolean return value is `false` (_i.e._, an error occurred), the message is an error message that describes the error.
-If the return value it `true`, the message is the last returned value from the executed script converted to a string.
+If the return value `true`, the message is the first returned value from the executed script converted to a string.
 If the executed script returns nothing or `nil`, the message and message type are both `nil`.

 Example: